hamstu/speaking/README.md

 </p>

 # Public Speaking
-> A repository of my talk proposals, in progress, accepted or rejected
+> A repository of my talk proposals; in progress, accepted or rejected

 In the spirit of transparency and open source.
 I'm keeping all my talk plans and proposals public here in this repository. **I've never given a talk at a conference before** so this is all very new to me.